 Easy biscotti using boxed quick bread mix as the base!
-These cookies taste like they were made from scratch and are best enjoyed with coffee or tea.
+These cranberry chocolate chip biscotti taste like they were made from scratch and are great with a cup of coffee or tea.

 Biscotti has been on my never-ending to-do list of things I want to try baking.
 This week I was looking through recipes when I happened upon a recipe for biscotti using Pillsbury cranberry quick bread mix.